Health Services in Leeds

 Following the healthy child programme all families receive the universal offer from the 0-19 PHINS.

-Depending on the support a child, young person or family requires this may change to Universal Plus or Targeted Support.
+Depending on the support a child, young person or family requires this may change to Targeted or Specialist Support.
 This is in line with our 0-19 PHINS pathways of which responsive parenting, parental maternal mood (child under 12months) and eating and drinking are examples.

 Our Specialist Public Health Nurses will use a needs-based assessment to determine targeted interventions which can be met within the 0-19 PHIN services or the need for more specialist interventions that require referrals or clear signposting.